Spiky-73/BetterInventory/Readme.md

 - Fixed displayed requiredTiles when no recipes are available

 ### v0.2.1.1
-- No Auto Equips when tranfering items from inside your inventory (e.g. Accessories -> Inventory)
+- No Auto Equips when transferring items from inside your inventory (e.g. Accessories -> Inventory)
 - Fixed modded accessory slots causing a free when picking up items
 - Fixed modded accessory slots Quick Move